Enjoy the once in a lifetime Classic Inca Trail with a trustworthy operator

 RETURN TO CUSCO CITY

-- Huayna Picchu: This is the mountain that stands next to Machu Picchu.
-It is a 45-minute hike to the top.
-Going back down is quite steep, so be aware of this if you’re scared of heights.
+- Huayna Picchu: Huayna Picchu is the mountain that stands next to Machu Picchu.
+It is a 45 minute hike to the top.
+Going back down is quite steep, if you are scared of heights.
 This is done without your tour guide, after your tour of Machu Picchu.
-The cost is $35 per person.
+The cost is $75 per person.
 Arrangements need to be made at least one month in advance, due to popularity.
-Please understand that the weather is out of our control.
+Please understand that weather is out of our control

 - Comfortable shoes: Machu Picchu is a large area with a lot of steps